McFuzzySquirrel/viben/docs/blog-post-viben-revisited.md

 Following the Agent Forge workflow, the first step wasn't code.
 It was requirements.

 I sat down with the `forge-build-prd` skill and described the vision: a retro-inspired singing game where solfege notes control a rocket.
-The PRD interview process asked the right questions — who's the player, what's the core loop, what are the non-functional requirements, how does difficulty scale, what about accessibility?
+The PRD interview process asked the right questions: who's the player, what's the core loop, what are the non-functional requirements, how does difficulty scale, what about accessibility?

 The output was a structured PRD covering everything: personas, user stories, 52 traceable requirements, implementation phases, and acceptance criteria.
 The PRD became the single source of truth that every agent would reference.